-MAPs only cover economic double taxation and specific deadlines are applicable (see 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction).
-In the case of arbitration, the competent authorities have six months either to agree on an alternative solution or accept the solution of the arbitration panel.
+MAPs cover economic or legal double taxation and specific deadlines are applicable (see 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction).

 ADR mechanisms can be used to settle disputes over transfer pricing cases, since they could lead to double taxation (in this respect, see 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction).
 Transfer pricing cases or cases where taxes are determined by indirect methods may also be settled by a global settlement.

-In addition to the possibility of the FTA filing complaints for tax fraud, Law No 2018-898 on the fight against fraud, dated 23 October 2018, provides that the French tax authorities are compelled to report facts to the Public Prosecutor where these facts lead to:
+In addition to the possibility of the FTA filing complaints for tax fraud (only after getting a favourable binding opinion of the committee on tax offences in cases of non-aggravated tax fraud), Law No 2018-898 on the fight against fraud, dated 23 October 2018, provides that the FTA are compelled to report facts to the Public Prosecutor where these facts lead to the following.